You can tell how much you enjoy a place when you rewrite about your experiences in double quick time, and that is the case with the Play Factor-e.

 However, it was all a bit of an accident as we headed off for Heidi’s birthday wanting to take in the Albert Dock in Liverpool.
-However, it took us 90 minutes to get to Birch Services because of a crash on the M60, and so a new plan was quickly hatched, which took us to the Play Factor-e, 2 minutes away from the Trafford Centre.
+It took us 90 minutes to get to Birch Services because of a crash on the M60, and so a new plan was quickly hatched.
+This took us to the Play Factor-e, 2 minutes away from the Trafford Centre.

 In terms of food, we had a bagel and a small pizza, which were quite nice and reasonably priced.
 The portion wasn’t huge but you probably wouldn’t want to go on the play area on a heavy stomach!
 The variety of food and drinks was quite diverse as well, especially on the sweet side of things.

 Also, as it is a new venue, the toilets are decent and child/baby friendly with stools to help the little ones to reach the sink.
 The baby change room also has a toilet in there as well.
 The security on the toddler section is pretty good, meaning that toddlers can’t get in and out of their section.
 There is also an exit button on the exit of the centre, as well as someone on the desk as you leave, so that aspect is really good as well.
 Parking is also free and plentiful as well.

 While it is probably a bit far for us Yorkshire folk to make the trip just to here, we did spend 2 1/2 hours in there.
 There are time restrictions during peak times however.
 It is clear that we had a good time, which meant for a very easy bedtime in the evening!!
 However, if you’re off to Manchester, the Trafford Centre or elsewhere within the Trafford Quays Leisure Village (for example ski-ing!), it is certainly a place to add onto the itinerary!